llllamp/POLIS-Bench/README.md

 ## Overview
 - Multilingual coverage: curated Chinese (`CN`) and English (`EN`) policy scenarios.
-- End-to-end pipeline: reproducible scripts for data prep, LoRA fine-tuning, inference, judging, aggregation, and plotting.
+- End-to-end pipeline: reproducible scripts for data prep, LoRA fine-tuning, inference, judging and aggregation.
 - Modular design: every step lives in its own directory and CLI, making it easy to swap models or plug into existing infra.

 ## Directory Map